aladdin83/silsilah-wallet/README.md

-# wallet
+# silsila/wallet
+Wallet is a part of Silsila framework for storing and sharing official documents on the blockchain.

-This project was generated with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack) version 4.2.3.
+This project use [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack) version 4.2.3.

 ## Getting Started